Pay per Lead Versus Pay per Click Marketing for Attorneys

 Provides retargeting opportunity

-No website visitor generated by a PPC campaign is a waste, even if you don’t convert them right away.
+No website visitor generated by a PPC campaign is a waste, even if you might not convert them right away.
 Sometimes, people don’t need your legal services just yet, but they may need them later.
 PPC gives you the ability to retarget them.
 Retargeting means showing your ads to people that have visited your website.
 With retargeting, you have a higher chance of converting them because they are already familiar with your law firm.

-Disadvantages of Pay per Click
+Disadvantages of PPC

-Fiercely competitive
+Fiercely competitive & expensive

 Requires time to manage

 You can’t set up a PPC campaign and go to sleep.
 You must closely monitor it to see what’s working and what’s not working.
 You have to test ad copy, design, and keywords to find your winning formula.
+Setting up a PPC campaign requires you to:

-- Ensure your website complies with the PPC platform standards
+• Ensure your website complies with the PPC platform standards

-- Write ad copy for the sales funnel
+• Write ad copy for the sales funnel

-- Design your creatives
+• Design your creatives

-- Optimize your website for conversion and speed
+• Optimize your website for conversion and speed

 No guaranteed result

 People clicking on your link does not guarantee that they will perform the action you want them to.
-A lot of skill and testing is required to run successful PPC campaigns.
+A lot of skill and testing is required to run successful PPC campaigns

 Martindale-Avvo: Your Guide to Law Firm Marketing